Show All Answers

 The instructors are officers and personnel from the Department who teach in their own areas of expertise.
 Each has years of training and experience in the subject.
 The officers also bring street experience into the classroom.

 The Citizen Police Academy is open to adults and young people ages 16 years of age and up.

 Sessions of the Citizens' Police Academy begin in the Spring and Fall.
 Please complete and submit the Citizens Police Academy Application (PDF) for consideration.
+After completing the application, either drop off at the Police Department (420 W Franklin Blvd, Gastonia, NC 28052) OR scan back in and email Officer Lloyd.
 You will be notified if you are selected for the next session.
 There is no fee for the Academy.